Spring 2008 UMKC Conservatory Dance Concert

 November 2005

-Spring Concert
+Spring Concerts

 Held every April with staff and visiting choreography.
-This could be considered the school's Dance Division Showcase for the year.
-April 2011
+A showcase for the year.

 April 2010